Vikasbadliwal/Vidyarthi-Vikas/Authz-Documentation/Authz.md

 * Who performed an action.
 * What action was performed.
 * Which repository or resource was accessed.
-* When the action occurred.
-* Whether the action was successful or denied.

 ### Example Audit Log